Solar Village Ethiopia - Oxfam in Ethiopia

 About

-The Solar Village Ethiopia – Oxfam in Ethiopia partnership will build the resilience of smallholder farmers in Ethiopia by providing them with reliable and affordable solar-powered water pumps, organic vegetable and fruit seedlings and vermicompost so they can increase their yields and incomes.
+The Solar Village Ethiopia – Oxfam in Ethiopia partnership is building the resilience of smallholder farmers in Ethiopia by providing them with reliable and affordable solar-powered water pumps, organic vegetable and fruit seedlings and vermicompost so they can increase their yields and incomes.

 Investing in Impact